getbubblenow/bubble-docs/vpn_instructions/ios_vpn.md

+# Connect an Apple iOS device to your Bubble VPN

 * On another device (not your iPhone or iPad):
    * Login to your Bubble
    * Navigate to the Devices screen